 In addition, the ECB has announced that a targeted review of internal models is being conducted on the internal models used by banks subject to its supervision to calculate their RWAs, in order to reduce inconsistencies and unjustified variability in these internal models throughout the EU.
-Any final results of the targeted review of internal models could imply a change in the internal models used by banks and, at the same time, increases or decreases in the capital needs of banks, including the Issuer.
+Any final results of the targeted review of internal models are not yet known, it could imply a change in the internal models used by banks and, at the same time, increases or decreases in the capital needs of banks, including the Issuer.